idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/1d_elastic_waves.md

     \label{eq7}
 \end{equation}

-In general, $U$ is complex-valued function/variable in the form of $U_r+iU_i$ where $U_r$ and $U_i$ are the real and the imaginary part of $U$.
+As mentioned before, $U$ is complex-valued function/variable in the form of $U_r+iU_i$ where $U_r$ and $U_i$ are the real and the imaginary part of $U$.
 At this stage, we split the complex system of equations into two real valued systems that live on the same mesh. [eq3] for a complex valued system becomes
 \begin{equation}
     E\frac{\partial^2 U_r}{\partial x^2}- \rho\omega^2  U_r = 0
     \\